Mr Raj Bhalla

-Mr Bhalla also provides a very specialist regional service with his paediatric neurosurgical colleague to treat Congenital Midline Dermoid Cysts at RMCH, and also complex nasal, sinus and skull base problems in children.
+Mr Bhalla also provides a very specialist regional service with his paediatric neurosurgical colleagues to treat complex nasal, sinus and skull base problems in children.
 He organises and chairs a regional Rhinology multi-disciplinary team (MDT) meeting at Manchester Royal Infirmary, and is involved in a Skull Base MDT at Salford Royal Hospital and an Orbital MDT at MREH.
 These meetings are designed to collaborate to improve decision making and ultimately, to raise the bar in terms of patient care.

 At Salford Royal Hospital, Mr Bhalla is a member of the Manchester Skull Base Unit.
-Here, he performs complex endoscopic skull base surgery with his neurosurgical partners.
+Here, he performs complex skull base surgery with his neurosurgical partner.
 He also holds an Honorary Senior Lecturer's position with the University of Manchester.

 Mr Bhalla has research interests in the association between sinus disease and asthma, tumours of the sinuses, and new technologies and their application in sinus surgery.
 He hosts his own cadaveric sinus dissection courses (www.nose-manchester.co.uk and www.sinus.uk.com) at the University of Manchester and is invited expert faculty at both national and international sinus, advanced sinus and ENT expert courses (Dundee, Winchester, Copenhagen, Trier, Cambridge, Newcastle, Berlin, Wrightington, London, Maribor, Southampton, Liverpool) and meetings.
 He is Clinical Director of the Manchester Surgical Skills and Simulation Centre and was recently on the Executive Council of the British Rhinological Society, now a Council member.
 He has recently been voted as the next President of the British Rhinological Society.
 He has been Chair for Courses and Simulation with ENT UK.
 He is also on the Councils of the Royal Society of Medicine (Rhinology Section) and British Society of Facial Plastics Surgery.
 He is a full member of the European Academy of Facial Plastic Surgery who have recognised both his commitment to and volume of rhinoplasty surgery.
 He also remains involved closely with the British Skull Base Society, and co-organised BACO 2018 in Manchester.
 He was responsible for the cadaveric dissection programme for ENT UK at this international meeting.